 12 Station Road

-The ancient enclosure is shown on the Enclosure and Tithe Maps below and is the small plot, south of the Church, number 23.
+The ancient enclosure is shown on the Enclosure Map 1808-1817 below and is the square plot south of the track into the fields and area marked Gardens.
+On the Tithe Map 1839 it is the small plot west of the road; number 23.

 There was an old thatched cottage on this plot in the past and the resident “Donkey” Hammond came out one morning to go to work and found that the fierce storm overnight had toppled a tree and it had fallen directly on the cottage.
 He merely glanced at this state of affairs, picked up his bike and cycled off to work.